ToAtla/Kata-Test-Driven-Development/readme.md

-TDD Kata version 2
+# TDD Kata

-Þórður Atlason

-Software Engineering
-RU Fall 2018
+A practice routine to introduce and reenforce good test-driven development habits.
+Project for an undergraduate level Software Engineering course at Reykjavik University Fall 2018.